jaliil-9/Chest-Pneumonia-Diagnosis-using-CNN/README.md

 ## Model
 The model used in this project is a Convolutional neural network, it was trained on the dataset in order to classify chest x-ray images as either Normal or Pneumonia.

-## Usage
-1- Acces Google Colab and download the Kaggle API from kaggle/account to upload the dataset.
-2- Run the code in the provided Colaboratory notebook to train the model and make prediction on new chest x-ray images.

 ## Result
 The trained model achieved an accuracy of 80% on the test set.
 The evaluation metrics, including precision, recall, are reported in the Model Evaluation directory.